 Instructions

-- Combine the spices for the steak (chili powder-cumin) and season the steak generously on both sides along with the salt and pepper.
+- Combine the spices for the steak including chili powder, paprika, oregano, garlic, and cumin.
+Season the steak generously on both sides with spice mixture and salt and pepper.
 You may have some extra seasoning mix; reserve for another use.
 Let the steak sit for 20 minutes.

 - Meanwhile, make the blood orange salsa.
 Combine the blood orange and cara cara segments with the blood orange zest, red onion, cilantro, jalapeno, olive oil, and lime juice.
 Season with salt and pepper and let sit for 20 minutes.